zarinekharazian/zarinekharazian.github.io/content/_index.md

 </p>

 Welcome!
-I am Zarine, a third-year PhD student in the [Department of Human-Centered Design & Engineering (HCDE)](https://www.hcde.washington.edu/) at the University of Washington.
+I'm Zarine, a third-year PhD student in the [Department of Human-Centered Design & Engineering (HCDE)](https://www.hcde.washington.edu/) at the University of Washington.
 At UW, I work with two research groups: the [Center for an Informed Public](https://www.cip.uw.edu/) and the [Community Data Science Collective](https://wiki.communitydata.science/Main_Page).

 My research focuses on how online communities **govern and are governed** as they navigate disinformation, cyber-enabled influence operations, and related online harms.
 I am interested in both top-down dynamics, **governance by platforms, governments, and international bodies**, as well as bottom-up dynamics, in **the myriad ways online communities experiment with and enact models of self-governance**.